siyuezhang1701/scaffold/README.md

 a simple scaffold to set up backend project :moon:

-## Jiajun Li has promised to by me a ZhongXueGao
+## Jiajun Li has promised to buy me a ZhongXueGao